Die! Die! Die!

 Die!
 Die!
 Die! (sometimes styled Die!Die!Die!) is a three-piece New Zealand noise pop/punk/post-punk band.
-Formed in late 2003, they have released seven albums, all backed with extensive international touring.
-A number of different bassists have played alongside permanent members Andrew Wilson (guitar, vocals) and Michael Prain (drums).
-Lachlan Anderson is currently in his second stint with the band.
+Formed in late 2003, the band has released seven albums, all backed with extensive international touring.
+A number of different bass guitarists have played alongside the permanent members, Andrew Wilson (guitar, vocals) and Michael Prain (drums).
+Lachlan Anderson's second spell with the band began in 2018.

 History

-The Drummer Smells Nice, Carriage H, and Rawer (1999–2004)
+The Drummer Smells Nice, Carriage H and Rawer (1999–2004)

-While at Logan Park High School in Dunedin, Andrew Wilson and Michael Prain were three-time Pepsismokefree Rockquest entrants – in 1999 with The Drummer Smells Nice, then twice with Carriage H. They won the national competition in 2001.
-With Wilson playing bass, Prain on drums and guitarist/vocalist Tim "Tiddy" Smith, Carriage H released one EP, Power of Grey Skull in 2002 and disbanded shortly afterwards.
+While at Logan Park High School in Dunedin, Wilson and Prain were three-time Pepsismokefree Rockquest entrants – in 1999 with The Drummer Smells Nice, then twice with Carriage H. They won the national competition in 2001.
+With Wilson playing bass guitar, Prain on drums and the guitarist/vocalist Tim "Tiddy" Smith, Carriage H released one EP, Power of Grey Skull, in 2002 and disbanded shortly afterwards.